Kickflip/kickflip-docs/tutorials/live_video.md

 ## Playback

 Your app will likely also need to watch the live and previously recorded streams of other users.
+This code will allow you to play the streams natively inside your applications, or on the web with native web players and flash players.

 ### Native